128technology/docs/docs/config_dual_router_ha.md

 ---
 title: Configuring Dual Router High Availability
-sidebar_label: High Availability (Dual Router)
+sidebar_label: Dual Router High Availability
 ---

-There are several different high availability models possible with the 128T routing software.
-This document covers *dual router high availability*, which is when two instances of the 128T software are each configured as separate routers (rather than as two nodes within a single router).
+There are different high availability models possible with the 128T routing software.
+This document covers *dual router high availability* - two instances of the 128T software are each configured as separate routers (rather than as two nodes within a single router).
 This is characterized by:

 - An iBGP interface shared between the two devices in lieu of a "fabric" interface in the dual node deployment.
 - No `shared-phys-address` (and hence no shared interfaces) between the two devices.
 Interface protection in a dual router HA deployment is accomplished using traditional routing protocols (Layer 3) rather than IP/MAC takeover (Layer 2).